 The Sawyer Squeeze is a 3 oz / 85 g hollow-fiber membrane water filter that removes bacteria and protozoa from water.
 It’s become the default water treatment system for hikers on the Pacific Crest Trail and the Continental Divide Trail and is definitely worth being considered for your backpacking kit.

-Despite it now being one of three different filters in the Sawyer lineup (there’s now the Sawyer MINI and the Sawyer Micro as well – variations on the original Squeeze discussed here), the Sawyer Squeeze is probably the only one you should be considering for your next backpacking trip (if you’re filtering for one).
+Despite it now being one of three different filters in the Sawyer lineup.
+There’s also a Sawyer MINI and the Sawyer Micro – variations on the original Squeeze discussed here.
+However, the Sawyer Squeeze is probably the only one you should consider for your next backpacking trip (if you’re filtering for one).

 The Specs